holdex/developers/docs/LEAVE_POLICY.md

 ### Submit Request

-The Member can submit the Leave Request by creating a new GitHub issue in HR repository and providing:
+2 weeks in advance (except for sick leave) the Member can submit the Leave Request by creating a new GitHub issue in HR repository and providing:

 - start and end dates, and
 - leave reason.

-The Leave Request must be submitted more than 2 weeks in advance (except for sick leave).

 #### Paid Leave